www-codeblock-io/Sovereign/README.md

 ___
 ## VERIFY & INSTALL SOFTWARE
 For all Bitcoin software, it’s a particularly important security step to verify the release.
 This is done to ensure the installation file you download has not been compromised.
-Follow download instructions and use gpg in the terminal as instructed. - Quote from  [Sparrow](https://sparrowwallet.com/download/)
+Follow download instructions and use gpg in the terminal as instructed. - [Sparrow](https://sparrowwallet.com/download/)

 ___
 # Install Ubuntu 22.04 LTS